zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 There was a disgraced to be born.
 The wisdom was burned by the fire.

 [APZ 37.2] (#apz37 .2) {#apz37 .2 .ref .apz} "The outlook is unnoticed
-Brahmana by dismantling a Dharma “Brahman”.
+Brahmana by dismantling a Dharma "Brahman".
 That is, souls The outlook is disenfranchised (1 (ii) should be applied here (4-3)) Inspiration Brahman is said to be the same as that which dispel the lost ends.
 Do not take sight It is Brahman that shall not enter into it, which shall not be paralysed.

 [APZ 37.3] (#apz37 .3) {#apz37 .3.ref .apz} "Thinking What Is This Lotus
-Do” thinking is two.
+Do" thinking is two.
 Cravings are conscious and vision.
-(ii) Modified to think “instead of motherhood” (2-6) 1 (ii) (iii) (iii) his craving idea was made.
+(ii) Modified to think "instead of motherhood" (2-6) 1 (ii) (iii) (iii) his craving idea was made.
 The point of view was congruent.
 Cravings In any lust, because the idea is disenchantment, because the idea is disenchantment.
 Does.
 What to wonder from any malice or what brains to wonder